KULeuven-Diepenbeek/osc-course/content/ch1-c/ecosystems.md

 However, there are still a lot of compiler options that are [explained at gcc.gnu.org](https://gcc.gnu.org/onlinedocs/gcc/C-Dialect-Options.html) that you can play with.

+{{% notice note %}}
+When targetting another platform, you will need a **cross-compiler** that compiles on your computer for another computer.
+That is, the instruction set might differ!
+(64 or 32-BIT, RISC/ARM, ...)<br/>
+Instead of using the default GCC compiler: `gcc bla.c`, you will download and install a custom cross-compiler and evoke it the same way: `arm-eabi-none-gcc bla.c`.
+The GBA or RaspberryPi for instance have an ARM chipset and require this cross-compiler.
+This differs from most x86 chipsets that leverages `gcc`.
+{{% /notice %}}

+{{% task %}}
+Are you still cross-compiling if you are compiling on an ARM machine yourself, using `gcc`, compiled for that chipset?
+What if you compile code on the Raspberry for your laptop?
+{{% /task %}}

 #### Step 1: compiling

 As seen in the above schematic, executing your source code requires the activation of two steps: compiling (1), and linking (2).
 [C Preprocessor flags](https://en.wikipedia.org/wiki/C_preprocessor) get parsed just before compiling.
 Simply calling the `gcc` compiler executes all steps at once.
 Only compiling is done using the `-c` statement (source input) and providing the source files as arguments, producing **object files**, which can be then linked into a binary.